Darkraddish/emilmg-isa-workproof/proofs/POS core/README.md

 > This folder and its file were recreated on 2025-08-05 for verification purposes.
 > The content of the bundle matches the original project state as verified by commit history and associated hashes.
 > Please use the current repository state for all integrity and signature verifications.

+> 📌 P.S.
+Notice
+> Corrected signed files.
+Previous signature was made on the wrong content